-If PKCFG[0] = 1, the device assumes a fixed value of 0x7C for TCOMP, giving a temperature compensation gain of 0.68% DC/°C with an offset of 12°C. This frees the EEPROM location of 0x7F for use as a programmable identification byte.
+If PKCFG[0] = 1, the bqJUNIOR assumes a fixed value of 0x46 for TCOMP.
+This will increase the DCGN factor by 25% per degree below $T{\rm off}$ of 12°C. This frees the EEPROM location of 0x7F for use as a programmable identification byte.
+If TCOMP is updated using the UPCOMP host command (see Device Control section), the value written by the host for TCOMP will be used regardless of the bit 0 value in PKCFG.